capacitor-community/file-opener/CONTRIBUTING.md

 #### `npm run verify`

-Build and validate the web and native projects.
+Build and validate the android native project.

-This is useful to run in CI to verify that the plugin builds for all platforms.
+This is useful to run in CI to verify that the plugin builds for Android platform.

 #### `npm run lint` / `npm run fmt`

 Check formatting and code quality, autoformat/autofix if possible.

-This template is integrated with ESLint, Prettier, and SwiftLint.
-Using these tools is completely optional, but the [Capacitor Community](https://github.com/capacitor-community/) strives to have consistent code style and structure for easier cooperation.
+This template is integrated with ESLint, Prettier.
+Using these tool is completely optional, but the [Capacitor Community](https://github.com/capacitor-community/) strives to have consistent code style and structure for easier cooperation.

 ## Publishing